oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     Authorization: Basic czZCaGRSa3F0Mzo3RmpmcDBaQnIxS3REUmJuZlZkbUl3

-In addition to that, the authorization server MAY support including the client credentials in the request-body using the following
+In addition to that, the authorization server MAY support including the client credentials in the request content using the following
 parameters:

 "client_id":